Vita-Nex/Core/README.md

 ***

-The first thing I would do after installing Vita-Nex: Core, is log-in and use one of these commands (no quotes):
+The first thing to do after installing Vita-Nex: Core, is log-in and use one of these commands (no quotes):

 "[VNC"
 "[VNC SRV"